chapig/moderationbot/README.md

 Edit your `settings.json` file before starting your bot.
 Options:

-`default`: Leave it as `true` if you want the bot to create the table by its own, this won't create a database though, you will need to do that.
+`default`: Leave it as `true` if you want the bot to create the table by its own.
 When using a custom database configuration set `default` as `false`.

 ```json
 {